Darxo/Hardened/README.md

 - Reloading any Crossbow or Firearm now applies the **Reload Disorientation**  until the start of your next turn
   - **Reload Disorientation** grants 50% less Ranged Defense
-- All Crossbows now have +10% chance to hit and +10% Armor Penetration **Shoot Bolt** and **Shoot Stake** can no longer be used, while engaged in melee
+- All Crossbows now have +10% chance to hit and +10% Armor Penetration
+- **Shoot Bolt** and **Shoot Stake** can no longer be used, while engaged in melee
 - Reloading all Crossbows now costs 5 Action Points (up from 4)
 - Reloading all Firearms now costs 7 Action Points (down from 9)
 - **Handgonne** fire pattern is reworked.
 It is still the same as in Vanilla when aiming onto the same axis.
-Anywhere else your shape will now be that of a pyramid
+Anywhere else your shape will now be a triangle

 ### Relation with Factions